Compl3x7/c_data_structures/README.md

     - Started implementing, implemented constructor and destructor.

 - 27/04/2024
-    - Implemented base functionality like printing to console, base addition of elements with resizing, and some "query" functions.
+    - Implemented some base functionality like printing to console, basic addition and removal of elements with resizing, and some "query" functions.